“Mindful Living Creates Happiness”

 Something I try to do in counseling others is to simply have them acknowledge their fear and realize it’s ALL going on within them.
 In doing so, we can then start to deal with our fears, insecurities, and past traumas to heal ourselves.
 So, to put an end to this endless chattering in our minds, wreaking havoc on our emotions that are teeming with so many complexions, we look at the irrationality of these thoughts by giving them context and putting them into one of two categories: Love or fear.

-This is important because a large number of our fears come from the very negative internal dialogue we’re having with ourselves, that stems from an incapacity to love and accept ourselves.
-As a result, we create self-deprecating stories that only validate and reinforce our fears and the negative beliefs we hold about ourselves.
-Part of healing involves creating a “gap” between our thoughts and our feelings by becoming the observer of our thoughts and reframing them.
+This is important, because a large number of our fears come from the very negative internal dialogue we’re having with ourselves, that stems from an incapacity to love and accept ourselves.
+As a result, we create self-deprecating and often frightening stories that only validate and reinforce our fears and the negative beliefs we hold about ourselves.
+The key to reducing stress and healing the wounds from our past involves creating a “gap” between our thoughts and our feelings by becoming the observer of our thoughts and reframing them.

-So, rising above the compulsive and capricious nature of our damaging thoughts involves developing our awareness, becoming “mindful,” and paying attention to the messages we’re sending to ourselves.
-Are we loving and honoring ourselves or bullying ourselves with insults that victimize us?
+So, rising above the compulsive and capricious nature of our damaging thoughts involves developing our awareness, becoming “mindful,” present, and by paying attention to the meandering of the mind and the messages we’re sending to ourselves.
+Are we loving and honoring ourselves or are are we terrifying ourselves and bullying ourselves with insults that victimize us?

 Victimizing ourselves is an easy place to go to because it actually serves us, at least temporarily.
 When we victimize ourselves we find it difficult just to breathe, so we give ourselves permission to just feel sorry for ourselves and play small for a bit.
 Others, understanding our pain, feel compassion for us, and subsequently, don’t expect much from us.
 So, we get to step out of the spotlight and stop participating in the incredible adventure of life to rest and regroup.
 But as is often the case, we often miss the lesson . . . the fact that EVERYTHING is our teacher.